datagrok-ai/public/help/develop/how-to/custom-file-viewers.md

 Datagrok provides a way to define custom file viewers that are used by the [file share browser](../../access/file-shares.md).
-This could be done by define a function annotated in a special way.
+This could be done by defining a function annotated in a special way.
 It should take a single argument of type `file`, return a `view`, and have at least two tags: `fileViewer` and `fileViewer-<extension>` (specify the extension here).
 This is it!

-The following example defines a file viewer for .mol, .sdf, and .cif files by visualizing them with the NglViewer
+The following example defines a file viewer for .mol, .sdf, and .cif files by visualizing them with the NglViewer.
+This is real code from the ["NglViewer" public package](https://github.com/datagrok-ai/public/blob/master/packages/NglViewer/package.js).

 ```js
 //tags: fileViewer, fileViewer-mol, fileViewer-sdf, fileViewer-cif